robguilarr/robguilar/content/posts/ab_testing_cookiecats/ab_testing_cookiecats.md

 	None
 ```

-By this way, we can conclude that there were not errors in our telemetry logs during the data collection
+By this way, we can conclude that there were not errors in our telemetry logs during the data collection.

 ### Normalization

-Noticing the distribution of the quartiles and comprehending the purpose of our analysis, where we only require *sum_gamerounds* as numeric, we can validate that the data is comparable and doesn’t need transformations
+Noticing the distribution of the quartiles and comprehending the purpose of our analysis, where we only require *sum_gamerounds* as numeric, we can validate that the data is comparable and doesn’t need transformations.

 ```python
 df.describe()